 I am, by nature, a planner.
 I research, study, sort, plan, organize, color code my findings, and then plan and research some more.
 This is often a good thing.
 It made me a kick ass student for one.
 My travel itineraries are amazing.

-The main reason that I am drawn to running marathons is that it means I can lay out an 18-week schedule and enter it into my calendar (which is color-coded, of course).
+The main reason I am drawn to running marathons is it means I can lay out an 18-week schedule and enter it into my calendar (which is color-coded, of course).

 But I’ve recently come to see the downside of my planning and analytical nature

 I’ve been starting many new endeavors lately.
 This blog for one.
-And I’ve recently starting writing my first book.
+And I’ve recently started writing my first book.

 One moment I think I’m doing amazing, I’m so happy that I’ve accomplished what I have, proud of all I’ve done and where I am.
 Then I’d suddenly think I am stupid to try.
 Why do I think I can possibly accomplish anything?
 Why would I stand out from the crowd?
 Why would anyone want to read a book I wrote?

 Then the mood-swing pendulum would swing back to great.